wasp-lang/wasp/web/docs/database/crud.md

 </TabItem>
 </Tabs>

-It has the following fields:
+The CRUD declaration features the following fields:

-- `entity: Entity` - the entity to which the CRUD operations will be applied.
+- `entity: Entity` <Required />

+  The entity to which the CRUD operations will be applied.

-- `operations: { [operationName]: CrudOperationOptions }` - the operations to be generated.
+- `operations: { [operationName]: CrudOperationOptions }` <Required />

+  The operations to be generated.
 The key is the name of the operation, and the value is the operation configuration.

   - The possible values for `operationName` are:
     - `getAll`
     - `get`